 First of all this is not the same sesame paste as tahini, as the white sesame seeds are heavily toasted so the paste has a darker hue.
 The other ingredients are soybean oil, soybean, peanuts, and black sesame paste.
 Sesame paste is mainly used as an ingredient for sauces in dishes such as dan dan noodles and bang bang chicken and as far as I am concerned it’s another of our Asian pantry essentials.

 Maltose is also known as maltose syrup and is a thick syrup used in Chinese cooking that is another of our Asian pantry essentials.
-Although it’s used in confectionary, for me it’s the key ingredient in char siu sauce to get that glossy look on your barbecue pork and it’s also the ingredient that makes Beijing roast duck look so shiny.
+Although it’s used in confectionary, for me it’s the ingredient that makes Beijing roast duck look so shiny and is the key ingredient in char siu sauce to get that glossy look on your char siu barbecue pork, below.
 The reason for that is because of its thick consistency as it really ‘sticks’ to the meat.
 A trick to adding it to your char siu is to add the vegetable oil to the saucepan first then scoop the maltose onto your measuring spoon.

 Do you have these Asian ingredients in your kitchen cupboards?
 We’d love to know what your Asian pantry essentials are.
 Please feel free to let us know in the Comments below.